edytawrobel/practice-project/README.md

 ### Ideas for extension

-Below is a list of ideas that would have been nice to implement with more time:
+Below is a list of ideas that would have been nice to implement in future:
 * **XX**
 * **XX**